jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-04-setting-up-svelte-with-tailwind-css.md

 }
 ```

-To explain the above a little, we first create a ruleset for Purge CSS which will look through all Svelte and HTML files and remove any classes that do not match what are included.
+To explain the above a little, we first create a ruleset for Purge CSS which will look through all Svelte and HTML files and remove any classes that do not match what is included.
 We'll also add a whitelist pattern to ensure that any Svelte generated classes are not removed unnecessarily.

-We then watch on wether the `process.env.ROLLUP_WATCH` equates to true, if not, we purge, if true then we are in development and we just compile the Tailwind classes.
+We then watch on whether the `process.env.ROLLUP_WATCH` equates to true, if not, we purge, if true then we are in development and we just compile the Tailwind classes.

 ### Integrating with Svelte